tonylindeberg/pyscsp/README.md

 The paper (Lindeberg 2024a) gives an in-depth treatment of different ways of approximating the Gaussian smoothing operation and the Gaussian derivative operators that underlie the computation of scale-space features.
-In this respect, this paper provides a theoretical foundation for many of the implementations in the pyscsp package.
+In this respect, this paper provides both the theoretical foundations and quantitative performance characterizations for many of the implementations in the pyscsp package.

 The paper (Lindeberg 2024b) extends the treatment of discrete